ewwmy/cheatsheets/microservices-en.md

 Can be implemented in two main ways:

-- **Choreography** — each service listens to events and reacts accordingly.
+- **Choreography** — each service reacts to events from other services to perform its part of the flow.
-- **Orchestration** — a central coordinator sends commands to each service.
+- **Orchestration** — a central service controls the flow by telling each service what to do and in what order.

 #### Planning Sagas